-For a sole proprietor with no employees, closing a business is as simple as starting one.
+For a Sole Proprietorship with no employees, closing a business is as simple as starting one.
 Close up shop, pay off your debts, and let your customers and vendors know.
-However, if you have partners (even silent ones), own a C corporation or LLC, you should have documented the method of closing in your business’s partnership or operating agreement.
+However, if you have partners (even silent ones) or you own a C Corporation or LLC, you should have documented the method of closing in your business’s partnership or operating agreement.
 The first step must involve getting everyone to agree on the closure.
 You need to hold a formal vote, documented in the meeting’s minutes, with signatures from all partners and board members.

 - The business has a physical presence (office space, warehouse, or retail store) in the state.

-- You or your staff has conducted in-person meetings with clients or customers in the state.
+- You or your staff have conducted in-person meetings with clients or customers in the state.

-- Your business is structured as a limited liability company (LLC), corporation, or a limited partnership (LP).
+- Your business is structured as a Limited Liability Company (LLC), C Corporation, or a Limited Partnership (LP).